 A small proportion of people have found they have allergic reactions to pine nuts.
 As far as we can tell from our research, pine nut allergies are significantly less common than allergies to other tree nuts or peanuts, but it is a little hard to be sure because more people have yet to try eating pine nuts than say peanuts, almonds or hazelnuts.
 It may also be possible that people could show allergic reaction to one pine nut species but not to another species.
 For anybody who has any reason to believe they might suffer from nut allergies, we highly recommend caution at first when eating pine nuts.
 One thing we are very sure about is that our company and our factory only produce pine nuts.
 We can say with confidence that the machinery used to harvest and process Pinoli premium pine nuts has not been used to process other types of tree or ground nuts.

-Researchers from the Food Group, Department of Wine, Food and Molecular Biosciences, Lincoln University have just completed a research project comparing the nutritional mineral content of Pinoli Premium Pine Nuts with other pine nuts from New Zealand and other countries.
+Researchers from the Food Group, Department of Wine, Food and Molecular Biosciences, Lincoln University completed a research project comparing the nutritional mineral content of Pinoli Premium Pine Nuts with other pine nuts from New Zealand and other countries.
 See their research poster here.
 The full research paper is available online http://www.mdpi.com/2304-8158/2/2/143.
-Mineral content of our pine nuts is significantly better than for imported nuts bought from the local supermarket.
+Mineral content of our pine nuts is significantly better than for imported nuts bought from a local supermarket.
 Dr Savage and Mr Vanhanen are following this up with a fatty acid analysis that should also be very interesting.